yugabyte/yugabyte-db/docs/content/preview/tutorials/_index.md

 headerTitle: Tutorials
 linkTitle: Tutorials
 description: How to develop applications with YugabyteDB using your preferred environment, software and programming language.
-headcontent: Step-by-step guides for building scalable and fault tolerant applications with YugabyteDB using your favorite programming language, software, and services
+headcontent: Step-by-step guides for building scalable and fault tolerant applications with YugabyteDB using your favorite programming language, services, and frameworks
 type: indexpage
 cascade:
   unversioned: true